 Are you a “right-brain” thinker or a “left-brain” thinker?
-The idea that certain hemispheres of the brain can be stronger in different people and lead to different styles of thought has lingered in our minds, and our approach to innovation, for decades.
-But the secret of innovation is that we can engage our mind on all levels, with creative analysis.
+The idea that certain hemispheres of the brain can be stronger in different people and lead to different styles of thought has lingered in pop culture, and our approach to innovation, for decades.
+Yet the secret of innovation is that we can engage our mind on all levels, with creative analysis.

 The “Sides Of The Brain” Myth

-The brain is a complicated organ we barely understand, but the right brain/left brain dynamic is something of a myth.
-The truth is that different activity is more likely to happen on different sides of the brain, but that every activity, from speech to mathematics, has ties to multiple areas of the brain, left and right.
+The right brain/left brain dynamic is something of a myth.
+The truth is that different activity is more likely to happen on different sides of the brain, and that every activity, from speech to mathematics, has ties to multiple areas of the brain, left and right.
 Nobody is truly “right-brained” or “left-brained,” in the sense that the myth implies.

 There is, however, a degree of social truth to it.
 There’s a difference between creativity, which generates a new way to tackle an opportunity or challenge, and analysis, which looks at what’s happening and evaluates it.
-But that doesn’t mean creativity can be separate from analysis, or that the two are antithetical to each other.
-In fact, the best of innovation often combines them.
+But that doesn’t mean creativity is separate from analysis, or that the two are antithetical to each other.
+The best of innovation often combines them.
 The trick is using the right one at the right time.

 How Creative Analysis Works

-It helps to start with what creativity is.
 At root, creative work is a series of choices, often inspired by an opportunity or challenge.
 A great example is the story of the Apollo 13 oxygen scrubber, which is a true masterpiece of creative analysis.
-The Apollo 13 astronauts desperately needed fit, literally, a square peg in a round hole: They needed to fit oxygen scrubbers from one module into another in order to breathe.
+The Apollo 13 astronauts had to literally fit a square peg in a round hole: They needed to fit oxygen scrubbers from one module into another in order to breathe.

 It’s teamwork that defines innovation.

-NASA put its ground crew on the task, limiting them to the tools and objects found in the module.
+NASA put its ground crew on the task, limiting them to the tools and objects found in the module in a famous scene from the movie Ron Howard would later make.
 Under time pressure, forced to improvise, they created an entirely new method for attaching the scrubbers, using creativity to combine new objects in novel ways while also using analysis to think a few steps ahead and anticipate problems.